phase4ground/opv-cxx-demod/README.md

 ## Running opv-demod on the air

-This program was designed to be used with RTL-SDR, specifically rtl-fm.
+The opv_demod program was designed to be used with RTL-SDR, specifically rtl-fm.
-This is untested at this time.
+This works but is not fully documented at this time.
+The command line below should be a good start.

 ```
     rtl_fm -E offset -f 905.05M -s 187k | opv-demod | play -b 16 -r 48000 -c1 -t s16 -
 ```